pieaerts/pieaerts/_workshops/masterclass.md

 ---
-title: BECAUSE PEOPLE MATTER | the masterclass | September 7
+title: BECAUSE PEOPLE MATTER | the masterclass | November 10
-workshop_date: 2018-09-07 00:00:00
+workshop_date: 2018-11-10 00:00:00
 subtitle:
 introduction_html: >-
   <h4>&nbsp;</h4><p>Do you want to push yourself creatively?</p><p>Do you feel
-  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;</p><p>Than this is your chance!</p><p>September 7 in the city centre of Amsterdam.</p>
+  like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;</p><p>Than this is your chance!</p><p>Sunday November 10 in the city centre of Amsterdam.</p>
 gallery_url: /none/
 subscribe_url: 'https://forms.gle/cw8yd4ULFuSLC1sW9'
-subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE SEPTEMBER 7 MASTERCLASS
+subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE NOVEMBER 10 MASTERCLASS
 active: true
 ---